Maxx Crosby: 2024

-Crosby was named AFC Defensive Player of the Week for his two-sack game against the Baltimore Ravens in a 26–23 win.
+Crosby was named AFC Defensive Player of the Week for his two-sack game against the Baltimore Ravens in a 26–23 win in Week 2.
 In Week 4, Crosby had another two-sack game against the Denver Broncos.

 Throughout the season, Crosby dealt with an ankle injury he sustained in Week 2.
-He was ruled out ahead of the Raiders' Week 15 matchup against the Atlanta Falcons and on December 14, it was announced that he plans to undergo surgery for the injury, likely ending his season.
-Crosby totaled 7.5 sacks and 20 quarterback hits this season, in addition to being tied with T. J. Watt for the league lead with 17 tackles for loss.
+He was ruled out ahead of the Raiders' Week 15 matchup against the Atlanta Falcons and on December 14, it was announced that he was to undergo surgery for the injury, which ended his season.
+Crosby totaled 7.5 sacks and 20 quarterback hits that season, in addition to being tied with T. J. Watt for the league lead with 17 tackles for loss.
 Since 2019, Crosby's 324 pressures are 40 more than the next-closest player, Nick Bosa.
+He was ranked 22nd by his fellow players on the NFL Top 100 Players of 2025.

 2025

 On March 5, 2025, Crosby signed a three-year $106.5 million contract extension with $91.5 million guaranteed and an average salary of $35.5 million per year, making him the NFL's highest-paid non-quarterback at the time.
+He finished the season with 10 sacks, 73 tackles, two forced fumbles, six passes defensed, and his first career interception through 15 starts.
+Crosby led the team in sacks, tackles for loss, forced fumbles, and passes defensed and was fifth in tackles, en route to his fifth-straight Pro Bowl.
+On December 27, Crosby was placed on injured reserve by the Raiders, with reports suggesting offseason meniscus surgery as a possibility.

+2026

+On March 7, 2026, the Raiders and the Baltimore Ravens mutually agreed to trade Crosby to Baltimore in exchange for the Ravens' first-round selections in the 2026 and 2027 NFL draft before the NFL's new year on March 11.
+However, three days later, the Ravens backed out of the agreement after Crosby failed his physical, at which point the Ravens announced a deal for former Cincinnati Bengals player Trey Hendrickson.